just4jc/corda/docs/source/key-concepts-core-types.rst

 you don't learn anything about who was involved in that transaction.
 In these cases a public key may be present without any identifying information about who owns it.

-Identities of parties involved in signing a transaction can be represented simply by a ``PublicKey``, or by further information (such as name) using the ``Party`` class.
+Identities of parties involved in signing a transaction can be represented simply by a ``CompositeKey``, or by further information (such as name) using the ``Party`` class.
 An ``AuthenticatedObject`` represents an object (like a command) that has been signed by a set of parties.